Portland – Mt Hood – Crater Lake – Portland

 Things to do on Mt Hood

 You could even do some late spring or early summer skiing at Timberline Lodge.
 Don’t feel like skiing in the summer?
 Head to the historic lodge any way to see where the Shining made Jack Nicholson more famous than he already was.
-And new this year Timberline now has a mountain bike park that we hear is not to be missed.
+And Timberline now has a mountain bike park that we hear is not to be missed.
 You can put your bike on the ski lift, get a ride to the top, and barrel down.

 Time for Crater Lake